gi-no/blog_mean_stack/article3.en.md

 [f:id:paiza:20140712194904j:plain]  (by Yoshioka Tsuneo ([twitter:@yoshiokatsuneo]))

-MEAN stack (*) is an all-in-one JavaScript based web service development environment supporting front-end, back-end, and database development.
+MEAN stack (*) is an all-in-one JavaScript-based web service development environment supporting front-end, back-end, and database development.
 A MEAN stack environment, AngularJS Full-Stack generator, provides the best practice to develop clean software quickly.

 (*) MEAN stack packs MongoDB, Express, AngularJS, and Node.js.

 [In the first article](http://engineering.paiza.io/entry/2015/07/08/153011), I introduced how to install the MEAN stack.
 [In the second article](http://engineering.paiza.io/entry/2015/07/09/154028), I introduced how to build Twitter-like web service.

-In this article, as an example of more practical web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
-It can be applied for features like Blog or SNS comments where users can comment, discuss, or communicate each other.
+In this article, as an example of a more practical web service, I introduce how to build a QA service like Stack Overflow, Qiita, or even Reddit or HackerNews.
+The way can be used for features like Blog or SNS comments where users can comment, discuss, or communicate each other.

 <iframe src="https://player.vimeo.com/video/136183259?autoplay=1&loop=1&title=0&byline=0&portrait=0" width="500" height="350" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 In the second article (Twitter-like service), we build a service with one page.
-In this QA service, we will build multiple pages using generator, input validations using validators.
+In this QA service, we will build multiple pages using generator.
+We also use input validations using validators.

 The QA service has the following features:

 * Listing questions
 * Create, edit, or delete questions
 * Create, edit, or delete answers for each question
-* Create, edit, or delete comments on each question or answer.
+* Create, edit, or delete comments on each question or answer
 * Tags for each question
 * Markdown editing
-* Searching questions, answers, or comments.
+* Searching questions, answers, or comments
-* Staring questions, answers, or comments.
+* Staring questions, answers, or comments
-* Listing all questions, my questions, or starred questions.
+* Listing all questions, my questions, or starred questions

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150813/20150813170623.png)
 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150813/20150813170615.png)